 I told you back in February that this sequel was coming, so don’t blame me if you’ve gone and made plans.
 Those fortunate enough to have an empty schedule are in for a treat though.
 Civil war plagues your homeland, and I’m sure you can guess whose job it is to do something about it.
 If your guess wasn’t ‘the player’, then you were wrong and thus, have been eliminated from the quiz.

 On a more serious note, choosing a side in this battle is only the beginning.
 Soon you’ll have to deal with all kinds of decisions, some of which have dire consequences, shaping the story as you go along.
 You and your little band of adventurers, that is.
 Like its precursor, Avadon 2 lets you create a small party of characters from several different classes, each with their strengths and weaknesses.
 These will then be put to the test throughout numerous encounters, and fans of tactical combat are going to enjoy this one.

 Like in other Spiderweb Software creations, encounters play like RPGs from yesteryear; that is, turn-based and with plenty of room for strategy – sometimes even before the fight.
 Just remember to heal the wounded, because whether you choose to help or destroy the kingdom, none of it will happen should you fall in battle.
 So save often and think before you act.

 Avadon’s power and influence has faded, and yet your people need it more than ever.

-With its isometric design and old school visuals, Avadon 2 looks like it could easily have been released some ten years ago, but don’t cast it aside because of that.
-Its creator is known for crafting deep, massive titles that are not only full of interesting lore but also prioritizes gameplay and immersion.
+With its isometric design and old-school visuals, Avadon 2 looks like it could easily have been released some ten years ago, but don’t cast it aside because of that.
+Its creator is known for crafting deep, massive titles that are not only full of interesting lore but also prioritize gameplay and immersion.
 Whether or not that’s the case with their latest addition, well… that remains to be seen.